neilalexander/yggmail/README.md

 The following command line switches are supported by the `yggmail` binary:

 * `-peer=tls://...` or `-peer=tcp://...` — connect to a specific Yggdrasil node, like one of the [Public Peers](https://publicpeers.neilalexander.dev/);
+* `-multicast` - enable multicast peer discovery for Yggdrasil nodes on your LAN
 * `-database=/path/to/yggmail.db` — use a specific database file;
 * `-smtp=listenaddr:port` — listen for SMTP on a specific address/port
 * `-imap=listenaddr:port` — listen for IMAP on a specific address/port;